UNIT-Electronics-MX/unit_touchdot_s3/README.md

-# UNIT Lily S3 Development board
+# UNIT Touchdot S3 Development board

-Unit Lily S3 is a development board based on the ESP32-S3 chip, designed for various applications including IoT, AI, and machine learning.
+Unit Touchdot S3 is a development board based on the ESP32-S3 chip, designed for various applications including IoT, AI, and machine learning.
 It features a compact design, multiple connectivity options, and a range of peripherals to support diverse projects.

 ## Microcontroller: ESP32-S3 Mini
 - **Low Power Consumption**
 - **With or Without PSRAM**
   - _Without PSRAM_: Suitable for basic projects with sensors and actuators.
 - **3.3 V Power Rail**
-  Compatible with LilyPad, QWIIC low-voltage sensors and modules, enabling easy integration into weareble prototypes.
+  Compatible with Touchdot, QWIIC low-voltage sensors and modules, enabling easy integration into weareble prototypes.

 ---